The end of spray and pray

 When supply is unlimited, attention becomes worthless

 Cold outreach works on one basic principle: the recipient hasn't heard from you, so a message from you carries novelty and attention.
-The recipient sees your name, reads your message, and decides whether to reply.
+That's only true when cold outreach is scarce.

 The moment you could send 1,000 cold emails in an afternoon without breaking a sweat - and the moment everyone figured out how to do it - the equation changed.
 Now the recipient's inbox is full of cold messages.
 The novelty is gone.
-The attention is gone.

 You're not competing with other salespeople for the recipient's attention.
 You're competing with thousands of other salespeople, plus their actual work email, plus their calendar updates, plus their Slack notifications.
-Your email is signal in a sea of noise.

-When it became free and trivial (one click, a hundred emails, templated copy), everyone did it.
+This is straightforward supply and demand.
+When cold outreach was expensive and difficult, only serious salespeople did it.
+When it became free and trivial, everyone did it.
 Response rates collapsed because recipients built immunity.

 The commoditisation of spray and pray

 There's an entire category of tools now built to make cold outreach easier.
 Find contacts, write emails, send them, track opens, follow up automatically.
 All of it fully automated.

-You sign up, paste in a list, and the system spams 10,000 people on your behalf while you sleep.
+This is undeniably efficient.
+You can reach a lot of people very quickly.
 It's also become the baseline.
 If your selling motion is "find a list and send automated emails," you're doing the same thing as a thousand other companies.
-You're in the sea of noise.

-It won't.
-Eventually, recipients don't just ignore your email - they unsubscribe, they mark you as spam, they tell their company's IT team that you're harassing them.
-Your reputation suffers.
+Sellers often respond to this by sending more emails.
+But eventually, recipients don't just ignore your email - they unsubscribe, they mark you as spam.
+Your domain reputation suffers.

 The cost of spray and pray has gone up.
 It's just invisible.